NVIDIA/spark-rapids-tools/core/docs/spark-qualification-tool.md

 2. _Stage ID_
 3. _ML Functions_: List of ML functions used in the corresponding stage.
 4. _Stage Task Duration_: amount of time spent in tasks containing ML functions for the given stage.

+### MLFunctions Stage Duration report
+The Qualification tool generates a report of total duration across all stages for ML functions which are supported on GPU.

+1. _App ID_
+2. _ML Function Name_: ML function name supported on GPU.
+3. _Total Duration_: total duration across all stages for the corresponding ML function.

 ## Output Formats